xmrsale/XMR-Sale/README.md

 # Features
 * Process payments with your own Monero node via RPC and SSH.
 Monero core, or any other node software that supports RPC calls.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems wher Monero addresses are reused multiple times.
 * Lightweight and highly extendable, basic html and css stying.
-Modular Python backend, take a [look at the code](xmrSale.py) or [lnd.py](/pay/lnd.py)!
+Modular Python backend, take a [look at the code](xmrsale.py).
 * Natively extendable to all Monerod node features (e.g. segwit) through RPC.
 * QR codes, customizable required payment confirmations and payment expiry time.
 * Privacy ensured.
 Monero only.